Installing the valve in the cylinder head

 Installing the lower spring seat

-1. Lubricate the valve stems with clean engine oil and insert them into place.
-Install the valves in the places where they were lapped.
+1. Lubricate the valve stems with clean engine oil and insert them into their places.
+Install the valves in the places where they were ground.

 2. Install the spring seat.
-Dip the slinger cap in fresh engine oil and install it over the valve stem, being careful not to damage its sealing lips.
-To protect the working edges of the oil cap, you can wrap the end of the valve stem with adhesive tape before installation.
+Dip the valve stem seal into fresh engine oil and install it over the valve stem, being careful not to damage its working edges.
+To protect the working edges of the valve stem seal, you can wrap the end of the valve stem with adhesive tape before installing.

-3. Install the valve spring and spring cup.
+3. Install the valve spring and spring retainer.

 4. Using a special tool, compress the valve spring and install the crackers in the recesses of the valve stem and lubricate them.
-Remove the spring compressor tool.
-Repeat this operation for the rest of the valves.
+Remove the spring compressor.
+Repeat this operation on the remaining valves.

-6. Install the thermostat housing to the cylinder head.
+6. Install the thermostat housing onto the cylinder head.

 7. Screw in the spark plugs.